Summer vacation in Kartitsch in the Tyrolean Gail Valley

 Mountaineering village between the Carnic Alps and the Lienz Dolomites

 Kartitsch is located at over 1300 meters above sea level in the Tyrolean Gail Valley, nestled between the Dolomites and the Carnic Alps – on the sunny southern side of East Tyrol.
 The mountain village in the Hochpustertal holiday region delights with an extensive network of hiking trails, alpine tours, alpine pastures and impressive panoramas.
-Thanks to its ideal location, Kartitsch is a perfect starting point for
+Thanks to its ideal location, Kartitsch is a perfect starting point for hikes, mountain and climbing tours, as well as excursions into the surrounding valleys.
+South Tyrol and the Dolomites are also quickly accessible with a distance of only around 12 kilometers, expanding the alpine experience

 The Karnische Höhenweg trail

-The Carnic High Trail, also known as the “Peace Trail”, runs along the Carnic ridge on the border between Austria and Italy.
+The Carnic High Trail, also known as the “Peace Trail,” runs along the Carnic ridge on the border between Austria and Italy.
 The approximately 150-kilometer-long long-distance hike leads from Sillian to Arnoldstein and is divided into 8 to 11 daily stages.
-The trail combines alpine challenging passages with gentle mountain landscapes, wide alpine meadows and panoramic high-altitude trails.
+The trail combines challenging alpine passages with gentle mountain landscapes, wide alpine meadows, and panoramic high-altitude trails.

 At the same time, the Carnic ridge is an important historical site: along the route, trenches, bunkers, old positions, and military cemeteries commemorate the events of the First World War, making the high-altitude trail an impressive natural and historical experience.